durtal/betfaiR/README.md

 betfaiR v0.6
 =======

-This package likely still needs a little work, but you can use it to place a bet with the `placeOrders` method.
-Please proceed with caution when placing any bets, and if you encounter any issues let me know.
+`betfaiR` is an R package which provides access to Betfair's API, and allows users to retrieve data (in various amounts of detail) from available markets, to place a bet in those markets, cancel bets, replace bets, etc.  The package possibly needs a little work (it's hard to test a package like this, unless someone has suggestions), so please proceed with caution when placing any bets, and provide feedback with any issues you encounter, or features you want added.

+Installation instructions are below, and the usage section walks through the primary function in the package, and the various API methods available (which I believe is all of them).

 #### Installation